robertxa/pyRRIM/README.rst

 								Default: ``demfill = False``

 4. svf_n_dir (int, optional): number of directions for openness: 8 is usually sufficient.
+See the RVT_py documentation for more info.

 								ex: ``svf_n_dir = 16``

 								Default: ``svf_n_dir = 8``

-5. svf_r_max (int, optional): max search radius in pixels for openness
+5. svf_r_max (int, optional): max search radius in pixels for openness.
+See the RVT_py documentation for more info.

 								Ex: ``svf_r_max = 20```

 								Default: ``svf_r_max = 10``

-6. svf_noise (int, optional): level of noise remove for openness; 0-don't remove, 1-low, 2-med, 3-high
+6. svf_noise (int, optional): level of noise remove for openness; 0-don't remove, 1-low, 2-med, 3-high.
+See the RVT_py documentation for more info.

 								ex: ``svf_noise = 2``